Graph Learning Across Data Silos: Model Optimization

-Our algorithm differs from the existing (personalized) FL algorithms in the following ways due to the specificity of the GL problem. (\romannumeral1) Unlike the algorithms of cross-device FL \cite{t2020personalized, mcmahan2017communication}, our algorithm learns graphs in a cross-silo FL scenario.
+\textbf{Differences from existing FL algorithms}: On the other hand, our algorithm differs from existing (personalized) FL algorithms in the following ways due to the specificity of our problem. (\romannumeral1) Unlike the algorithms of cross-device FL \cite{t2020personalized, mcmahan2017communication}, our algorithm learns graphs in a cross-silo FL scenario.
 Specifically, all clients, rather than a subset of clients, participate in local updates in each communication round.
 In addition, local clients utilize all stored data to update graphs instead of sampling a batch of data like many cross-device FL algorithms \cite{t2020personalized, mcmahan2017communication}. (\romannumeral2) The optimization problems corresponding to local and global updates are customized.
 For example, our algorithm updates the consensus graph by solving a $\ell_1$ norm regularized quadratic optimization problem, whereas the global update of existing algorithms is a simple aggregation of local models \cite{t2020personalized, smith2017federated, marfoq2021federated}. (\romannumeral3) Finally, compared to decentralized PFL algorithms \cite{bellet2018personalized, chen2022personalized}, our algorithm follows the ``central server-clients'' schema.